mjawwad19/MKS21X-FinalProject/README.md

 - Made graphing background/ background in general white, and equations being graphed red.
 (Jawwad)

 1/9/2019
--Wrote a mean and median (if time section stuff) in calculator class and a Polynomial on Polynomial multiplier.
+- Wrote a mean and median (if time section stuff) in calculator class and a Polynomial on Polynomial multiplier.
 Found an error in polynomial subtract that modifies the polynomial being subtracted as well as the one being subtracted from, when it should only modify the polynomial that is calling the method.
 (Jawwad)
 - Finished implementing quadratic solving in Calculator class.
 Also went around fixing bugs found along the way.
 There's one bug that still needs to be worked on.
 (Peihua)

+1/10/2019
+- After EXTENSIVE debugging of practically everything, and isolating that no matter what I do to other like other.add, it will also update the polynomial that is subtracting other.
+HENCE, they must be linked.
+The solution: do operations on a copy of other, not other itself, thus breaking that link. *(actually now that I say it it sounds really simple)* HOLY FRIGGIN GOD THE BUG IS OVER. (literally 2 hours both of us and 3 hours today) (Jawwad)